Christchurch Gondola

 The Christchurch Gondola is a tourist attraction service offered by Christchurch Attractions in Christchurch, New Zealand.
 The gondola base is located in Heathcote Valley, and it traverses the slopes of Mount Cavendish in the Port Hills.
 Also known as a cable car, the Christchurch Gondola's course is 1000 m in length, and from the summit it is possible to see across the city of Christchurch and the Canterbury Plains to the Southern Alps in the north and west, and down into Lyttelton Harbour and Banks Peninsula in the south and east.
 Sometimes used as a transport method for visitors who use the walking tracks on Mt Cavendish, the gondola is ranked as one of the top tourist attractions in Christchurch by TripAdvisor.
 The summit is 445 m above sea level.

 The gondola opened as the Mount Cavendish Gondola in October 1992 after a long planning process at a costs of $NZ11.5 million.
 The land around the gondola was landscaped with 16,000 native tussock after the completion of construction.
 The gondola includes 19 cabins and has a capacity of 812 travellers per hour.

 2011 Christchurch earthquake

-The gondola closed following the 2011 Christchurch earthquake, and was reopened in March 2013 by NZ Prime Minister John Key.
+The gondola closed following the 2011 Christchurch earthquake, and was reopened in March 2013 by former New Zealand Prime Minister John Key.